 We aim to provide you with an estimate of costs once we have an idea of what the estate contains.
-As a general guide to the cost of a simple estate where there is a Will with UK assets only, please see the table below:
+As a general guide to the cost of a simple estate where there is a Will, no inheritance tax and with UK assets only, please see the table below:

 |Obtaining the Grant of Probate: including completing the Inheritance Tax account, preparing the Oath for Executors and Application for the Grant of Probate||£1,500 – £3,500 + VAT|

 |Administering the Estate: including realising assets, payment of liabilities, transferring and distributing assets to beneficiaries and preparing the estate accounts||£3,500 – £5,500 + VAT|

 Please note these costs are provided as an estimate and do not include any inheritance tax that may be payable, or disbursements (i.e. other costs related to your matter and payable to third parties).
 These include the following: